 These financial statements have been prepared on a going-concern basis which contemplates the realization of assets and the payment of liabilities in the ordinary course of business.
 Should the Fund be unable to continue as a going concern, it may be unable to realize the carrying value of its assets and to meet its liabilities as they become due.
-As at December 31, 2019, the Fund did not have on hand sufficient resources to fully fund operations or complete the entire build out of the development should it choose to do so.
+As at December 31, 2020, the Fund did not have on hand sufficient resources to fully fund operations or complete the entire build out of the development should it choose to do so.
 The Fund is dependant upon its ability to attain profitable operations and generate funds therefrom, raising additional capital or borrowing from third parties sufficient to meet current and future obligations.

 Management's intent is to raise capital only as needed so as to not unnecessarily dilute the current unit holders economic interest and believes sufficient funds can be raised as needed.
-Subsequent to year end, \$80,010 was raised by the sale of additional Class C units and an Exempt Market and Mutual Funds Dealer, subject to due diligence, has agreed to act as non-exclusive exempt market dealer to sell further trust units on a private placement basis should additional funds be needed.
+Subsequent to the year end, the Fund issued a further 4,701 Class C units for proceeds totalling \$65,814.
+Subsequent to the year end, the Fund entered into an Exempt Market Selling Agent Agreement whereby the dealer agrees to use commercially reasonable efforts to secure subscriptions on a private placement basis of up to \$2,500,000 at a price of \$14 per unit.
 As an additional precaution, management has also listed for sale a portion of the property.

-Notes to the Consolidated Financial Statements (Expressed in Canadian dollars) Year ended December 31, 2019
+Notes to the Consolidated Financial Statements (Expressed in Canadian dollars) Year ended December 31, 2020